top of page

 Design-build can reduce change orders when it’s done correctly.
 When design and construction are coordinated:

-• Details are resolved earlier
+• Details are resolved earlier.

-• Costs are understood sooner
+• Costs are understood sooner.

-• Fewer assumptions make it into the build phase
+• Fewer assumptions make it into the build phase.

 But design-build only works if the team resists the urge to “figure it out later.”
 Later is when changes are most expensive.

-How We Handle Changes at Girka Design Build
+How Girka Design Build Handles Changes

-• Clear planning before construction starts
+• Clear planning before construction starts.

-• Early identification of potential issues
+• Early identification of potential issues.

-• Honest conversations about cost and schedule
+• Honest conversations about cost and schedule.

-• A documented, transparent change process
+• A documented, transparent change process.

-Our goal is to eliminate surprise — not eliminate flexibility.
+Their goal is to eliminate surprise — not eliminate flexibility.

 A Renovation Should Feel Managed, Not Reactive

+When changes are handled properly, homeowners don’t feel blindsided.
 They feel informed.
 They understand what’s happening, why it’s happening, and what it means for their project.
+That’s what good project management looks like.

 Want Fewer Changes and More Control?